-Applying for ETA Grants: A Guide to the Competitive Grant Process: This guide provides both seasoned and first-time grant applicants with guidance on grant programs, the competitive grant application process, developing a competitive grant application, and ETA’s application review process.
+Grant Applications 101: An Overview of the Application Process This guide provides both seasoned and first-time grant applicants with guidance on grant programs, the competitive grant application process, developing a competitive grant application, and ETA's application review process.

 ETA's Grants and Contracts Page: ETA's central location for open grant opportunities, information about grants awarded, and grant administration resources.

-Introduction to Grant Application Forms Web Course: This interactive, self-paced course offers four lessons on completing required grant application forms, such as the Application for Federal Assistance (Standard Form 424), the Budget (Standard Form 424A) and corresponding Budget Narrative, and other required grant application forms and components.
+Grant Applications 101: Completing Grant Application Forms (SF-424 and SF-424A) This interactive, self-paced course offers four lessons on completing required grant application forms, such as the Application for Federal Assistance (Standard Form 424), the Budget (Standard Form 424A) and corresponding Budget Narrative, and other required grant application forms and components.
 Please note that you must be registered on and logged into Workforce3One in order to view this course.

 Workforce3One: Workforce3One is an interactive communications and learning platform designed to build the capacity of the workforce system and its partners to develop and implement innovative strategies and models.A key component of Workforce3One is its Workforce Solutions Catalogue, which houses hundreds of solutions developed by successful ETA competitive grantees.
 The platform also offers archived webinars of previous virtual prospective applicant conferences.